SorellaLabs/angstrom/docs/adr/rollup.md

     - `ConsensusMode` contains consensus and networking related logic and state.
     - `RollupMode` contains rollup related logic and state.
     - We then use concrete implementations of each type state to express the logic for each mode.
+    - Nice to have: A type alias for each mode.

 ## Reasoning